Case Study 01 // Component reviews UK service firm

 in your operations?

-The AI Opportunity Roadmap is how I do this kind of work for any firm — a 3–4 week engagement built on the Sprint Method.
+The AI Opportunity Roadmap is how I do this kind of work for any firm: a 3 to 4 week engagement built on the Sprint Method, the six-step diagnostic that runs every Roadmap.
 I map where AI should already be doing the work, cost every opportunity in recovered hours and recovered cash, and give you a sequenced 90-day plan for the order to do them in.
+Pricing is scoped per engagement.
+You will have a quote inside five working days of a scoping call.